 Draw a line so you have something to like up, then cut your piece of scrap metal to go underneath your edge.
 Once it’s flat you can get clamps on tightly.

 You clamp the top piece because it gives a little bit of stability, keeping the top piece flat and pushing down onto the bottom piece.
-This also grounds to the table, giving a complete circuit so you can weld.
+This also grounds the table, giving a complete circuit so you can weld.

 When you weld flux, it will turn into slag.
 This covers your molten pool and you just need to chip it off when everything cools to get the weld underneath.